 A practical way to implement these strategies is to have a formal Quality Management System (QMS) in place.
 Our QMS was certified in 2014 as compliant with International Standard ISO 9001-2008.
 This was a great milestone for the company and paved the way for us to achieve registration of our nickel product on the London Metal Exchange (LME).
 In 2015 and 2016, Ambatovy had two surveillance audits to confirm our continued compliance with ISO 9001 requirements and, in February 2017, we underwent an audit to renew our certification, this time under the new and more stringent 2015 version of the ISO 9001 standard.
-In February 2018, Ambatovy had another surveillance audit to confirm the compliance of our QMS with the ISO 9001 requirements and received confirmation from the external auditor that we have maintained our management system certification.
+In 2018 and 2019, Ambatovy had other surveillance audits to confirm the compliance of our QMS with the ISO 9001 requirements and received confirmations each year from the external auditor that we have maintained our management system certification.
 This maintenance of our certification demonstrates Ambatovy's commitment to quality and to our customers.